What is my location number?

 If your bill is not paid in a timely manner, a past due notice will be mailed.
 This notice is intended to be a reminder that the electric bill is past due.

-Two weeks after the due date, a disconnect notice is mailed to all accounts that have not paid their electric bill.
+Three weeks after the due date, a disconnect notice is mailed to all accounts that have not paid their electric bill.
 This notice informs the member of the amount past due and the date when the service may be disconnected if no action is taken to pay the bill.

 Should you receive this notice, you are urged to take one of the two steps listed below.